-- 3. To approve and adopt the Annual Report and Financial Statements of the Company for the year ended 30 June 2017. - 4.
+- 3. To approve and adopt the Annual Report and Financial Statements of the Company for the year ended 30 June 2018. - 4.
 To re-elect PricewaterhouseCoopers CI LLP as Auditors to the Company. - 5.
 To re-authorise the Directors to determine the Auditors' remuneration. - 6.
 To re-authorise and agree the remuneration of the Directors in accordance with the Articles of Incorporation. - 7.
-To re-elect Christopher P. Spencer as a non-executive, independent director of the Company, who retires by rotation. - 8.
-To re-elect John Loudon as a non-executive, independent director of the Company, who retires by rotation. - On 1 December 2017, JPEL announced a capital distribution of \$75 million (the equivalent of approximately 45.2 million US\$ Equity Shares, or 17.1% of US\$ Equity Shareholder NAV) to take place on 14 December 2017.
-The mandatory redemption of US\$ Equity Shares was issued at a price equal to the prevailing NAV per US\$ Equity Share of \$1.66 as at 31 October 2017 (being the most recent NAV per US\$ Equity Share available as of the date of the announcement) for US\$ Equity Shareholders on the register of members as at close of business on 14 December 2017.
-Payments of redemption proceeds were effected either through CREST (in the case of shares held in uncertificated form) or by cheque (in the case of shares held in certificated form) on or around 21 December 2017. - On 4 December 2017, JPEL announced that at the AGM of the Company held on 30 November 2017, all resolutions put to shareholders at the AGM were duly passed. - On 14 December 2017, JPEL announced that the third mandatory redemption of the Company's US\$ Equity Share class announced on 1 December 2017 was completed.
+To re-elect Christopher Spencer as a non-executive, independent director of the Company, who retires by rotation. - 8.
+To re-elect John Loudon as a non-executive, independent director of the Company, who retires by rotation. - 9.
+To re-elect Anthony (Tony) Dalwood as a non-executive, independent director of the Company, who retires by rotation. - 10.
+To re-elect Sean Hurst as a non-executive, independent director of the Company, who retires by rotation. - On 27 November 2018, JPEL announced that at the AGM of the Company held on 26 November 2018, all resolutions put to shareholders at the AGM were duly passed. - On 10 December 2018, JPEL announced a capital distribution of \$25 million (the equivalent of approximately 14.0 million US\$ Equity Shares, or 6.9% of US\$ Equity Shareholder NAV as at that date) to take place on 8 January 2019.
+The compulsory redemption of US\$ Equity Shares was issued at a price equal to the prevailing NAV per US\$ Equity Share of \$1.78 as at 31 October 2018 (being the most recent NAV per US\$ Equity Share available as of the date of the announcement) for US\$ Equity Shareholders on the register of members as at close of business on 7 January 2019.
+Payments of redemption proceeds were effected either through CREST (in the case of shares held in uncertificated form) or by cheque (in the case of shares held in certificated form) on or around 21 January 2019.

-2018 CORPORATE ACTIONS
+2019 CORPORATE ACTIONS